system76/tech-docs/src/models/meer9/repairs.md

 ### Steps to remove the motherboard:

 1. Follow the steps above to [remove the bottom panel](#removing-the-bottom-panel).
-2. Optionally [remove the M.2 drive](#replacing-an-m2-drive) and unplug the SATA cable from the motherboard, highlighted cyan below.
+2. [Remove the M.2 drive](#replacing-an-m2-drive) and optionally unplug the SATA cable from the motherboard, highlighted cyan below.

 ![SATA cable attached to motherboard](./img/motherboard.webp)